‘Made In Abyss’ Season 2 Officially Announced, Fans Have Mixed Feelings About The Sequel

 News of a second season surprised everyone, even the voice actors who worked on the anime.
 The OP of the post, the_nobu, stated that the voice actors of Reg, Riko, and Nanachi attended the event and were so surprised to hear about MIA Season 2, they actually cried.
 The actors were allegedly unaware that a second season of Made In Abyss would be announced during the event.
 Either way, it appears Mariya Ise, Miyu Tomita, and Isawa Shiori were glad to hear the news.

 Fans of the anime have had different reactions towards the news.
-Majority of the concern is if Kinema Citrus, the studio producing the MIA, has enough material to create a second season.
+Majority of the concern is if Kinema Citrus, the studio producing MIA, has enough material to create a second season.

 Some fans of the manga believe there is more than enough material to cover in the anime version and that the anime is lacking when compared to the manga.